krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 That number varies between versions.
 I remember one application with HTTP Client 4.x with defaults set to **2**.

-THere are plenty of tools that log the invocation time of external services.
-The common problem in those tools is that the time of waiting on pool for a connection is usually included in the whole time of invocation which is a lie.
-I saw in the past when caller had a line in logs that shew execution time of ```X ms```, caller had similar log that presented ```1/10 * X ms```.
+There are plenty of tools that log the invocation time of external services.
+The common problem in those tools is that the time waiting on the pool for a connection is usually included in the whole invocation time which is a lie.
+I saw this in the past when the caller had a line in the logs that gave an execution time of ```X ms```, the callee had a similar log that presented ```1/10 * X ms```.
 What were those teams doing to understand that?
-They tried to convince the network department that it's a network issue.
+They tried to convince the network department that this is a network issue.
 Big waste of time.

 I also saw plenty of custom logic that traced external execution time.
-In our application you can see such pattern:
+In our application you can see such a pattern:

 ```java
 void calculateAndExecuteFast() {